I have been selling Ugg Boots for 5 years now and here are some tips on how to spot fake ones.

 Also many of the fake Uggs from China will have very large shipping fees with a low boot price.

-The Classic Uggs are made since 2005 in China so the label will say made in China on a Classic Tall and Classic Short.
+The Classic Uggs are made for the last 2 years in China so the label will say made in China on a Classic Tall and Classic Short.

 The Utlra's are still made in New Zealand.